SKILLS

 Anti-patterns (enforced)

-Migration from Hermes or other sources
+Migration from other skill layouts

-Hermes skills map cleanly for the simple case (just SKILL.md).
+Skills from other agents usually map cleanly for the simple case (just SKILL.md).
 For richer ones, reshape:

 skills/<cat>/<name>/SKILL.md~/.alpi/skills/<cat>/<name>/SKILL.md